Jesse-jesse1123/Skipper/PSUEDOCODE/bot.md

  * 		if the message content (in lower case) starts with "!ping" or "!avatar" or "!invite"
  * 			call basCom function passing in message object and 'inviteURL' variable *
- * 		**IDK WHY I WROTE THE DELETE CONDITIONALS THE WAY I DID; WILL REVIEW AT A LATER TIME** *
- * 		or if the message content (in lower case) starts with "!ban" and the message mentions a user
+ * 		or if the message does not mention a user, the message starts with "!delete", and the value at array index 1 as a number is less than or equal to 100
+ *			call delete1 function (in 'moderation.js') and pass in message object and array index 1
+ *
+ *		of if the message mentions a user, the message starts with "!delete", and the value at array index 5 as a number is less than or equal to 100
+ *			call delete2 function (in 'moderation.js') and pass in message object andarray index 5 *
+ * 		or if the message starts with "!ban"
- * 			call ban function (in 'moderation.js') and pass in message object and index 3 of 'array' variable *
+ * 			call ban function (in 'moderation.js') and pass in message object and 'array' variable *
- *		or if the message content (in lower case) starts with "!kick" and mentions a user
+ *		or if the message starts with "!kick" and mentions a user
  *			call kick function (in 'moderation.js') and pass in message object and index 3 of 'array' variable
- *		or if the message content (in lower case) starts with "!softban" and the message mentions a user
+ *		or if the message content starts with "!softban"
- *			call 'softban' function (in 'moderation.js') and pass in the message object and index 3 of 'array' variable
+ *			call 'softban' function (in 'moderation.js') and pass in the message object and 'array' variable
- *		or if the message content (in lower case) starts with "!unban" and the message mentions a user
+ *		or if the message starts with "!unban"
- *			call 'unban' funciton (in 'moderation.js') and pass in the message object and index 3 of 'array' variable *
+ *			call 'unban' funciton (in 'moderation.js') and pass in the message object and 'array' variable *
  * when the client signals 'guildMemberAdd' (someone joins a server) call 'welcome' function (in 'welcome.js') and pass in the member
  *